fly-apps/nodejs-planetscale-read-replicas/docs/GUIDE.md

 ### Use one database URL for reads ... and writes?

-Ideally we want to connect to only one database from each vm.
-Since we want the lowest latency we also want that to be the _closest_ database.
+Ideally we want to connect to only _one_ database from each vm.
+We also want that to be the _closest_ database.

 If you have used Fly's Postgres, you may recall this kind of thing is handled for you automatically.
 Simply use `your-pg-app.internal` and their DNS magic will make sure the closest database vm handles that request.

 Planetscale does not have a similar universal hostname.
 We have to select the one to connect to at run-time.

-We _could_ use lots of environment variables.
+You _could_ ask for lots of environment variables.
 A `DATABASE_URL_LHR`, a `DATABASE_URL_IAD` ... and so on.
 One per region.
 That approach may work better for you if you only have a few regions.
 You would then simply look up the appropriate connection string based on the value of the `FLY_REGION` [environment variable](https://fly.io/docs/reference/runtime-environment/#environment-variables).

 We've taken a different approach with our sample app.
-We start by asking for a single `DATABASE_URL` environment variable.
+We ask for a single `DATABASE_URL` environment variable.
 Its value _can_ be a single connection string.
-If so, its the primary database.
-Or it can be a comma-separated string (using a string avoids having to parse JSON objects/arrays).
+If so, it's the primary database.
+Or it can be a comma-separated string (consistently using a string avoids having to parse JSON objects/arrays).
 For example:

 ```toml
 DATABASE_URL='connection-string-for-primary-database,connection-string-for-a-read-only-region'
 ```

-We can therefore easily know whether there are any read replicas by simply checking if there is more than one connecton string.
-We also know which is the primary (as we specify that should always be put first).
+We can therefore easily know if there are any read replicas by simply checking if there is more than one connecton string.
+We _also_ know which is the primary (as we specify that must be put first).

-Assuming there is at least one read-only region, the question then is whether the app would get a faster response by connecting to that or by connecting to the primary.
+Assuming there is at least one read-only region, the question then is whether the app would get a faster response by connecting to that, or the primary.
 That depends on where the app is running.
-And Fly tells us that, at run-time.
-Based on that region we can choose where we would _prefer_ to connect to (these arrays would need refining based on [actual data](https://www.cloudping.co/grid)):
+Fly tells us that, at run-time.
+Based on that we can choose where we would _prefer_ to connect to:

+**Note:** The arrays would need refining based on [actual data](https://www.cloudping.co/grid).

 ```js
 switch (process.env.FLY_REGION) {